sjinthehouse/automlForImages/README.md

 ```

 ### Compute to run experiment
 You will need to provide a [Compute Target](https://docs.microsoft.com/azure/machine-learning/service/concept-azure-machine-learning-architecture#compute-target) that will be used for your AutoML model training.
-AutoML Vision models require GPU SKUs and support NC and ND families.
+AutoML models for computer vision tasks require GPU SKUs and support NC and ND families.
 Using a compute target with a multi-GPU VM SKU will leverage the multiple GPUs to speed up training.
 Additionally, setting up a compute target with multiple nodes will allow for faster model training by leveraging parallelism, when tuning hyperparameters for your model.

 The compute target is a required parameter and is passed in using the `compute_target` parameter of the AutoMLVisionConfig.
 For example: